 Escherichia coli (E. coli) is a bacteria which usually resides in the gastrointestinal tract of mammals (including cats and humans) without incident.
 There are hundreds of strains of E. Coli, most of which are harmless, however, some strains are pathogenic, resulting in sickness.
 There are typically two modes of infection: 1) When normal gastrointestinal bacteria find their way to other parts of the body, such as with urinary tract infections.
 2) When a cat consumes a pathogenic strain of E. Coli.

 What are the symptoms of E. Coli in cats?

-As we have said, symptoms vary depending on where the infection is located, but along with individual symptoms, you may also notice your cat displays the following:
+As we have noted, symptoms vary depending on where the infection is located, but along with individual symptoms, you may also notice your cat displays the following:

 Loss of appetite.

 How is E. Coli diagnosed?

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you, including how long your cat has been sick and other symptoms you have noticed.
 As E. Coli can cause infection in many parts of the body, presenting symptoms will give your vet a clue as to what the problem is.
 He will want to run some diagnostic tests which may include: Bacterial culture to test for the presence of bacteria.
 This may involve taking a sample of feces, blood, urine (urinalysis), pus from the vagina.
 Other types of bacteria can also cause infection, so identifying the particular type (E. Coli, Salmonella etc), is important.
 Once identified, your veterinarian may decide to run an antibiotic sensitivity test, this involves growing the bacteria on a culture dish with a growth medium, and expose it to several types of antibiotic to determine which one the bacteria is most sensitive to.
 Ultrasound may also be required to diagnose closed pyometra.
 Biochemical profile may also be suggested to check for underlying disease (such as diabetes or kidney disease).